bezzlab/mzIdentMLVisualiser/README.md

 </section>
 ```

 We have created a separate section called "PSI Standards" in the tool panel.
-However, you can add this tool to one of your existing sections by only specifying ```<tool>``` tag as below:
+However, you can add this tool to one of your existing tool sections by only specifying ```<tool>``` tag as below:

 ```XML
 <tool file="mzIdentMLToJSON/mzIdentMLToJSON.xml" />